We live in a touchy-feely, device-driven world.

-This approach, while valid and appropriate for many pieces of content in your library, is by its nature not a mobile-first experience.
-This is evident when interactions and elements are brought over from a mouse-and-keyboard-driven environment.
+This approach, while valid and appropriate for many pieces of content in your library, is not a mobile-first experience.
+This is clear when interactions and elements are brought over from a mouse-and-keyboard-driven environment.

-Artifacts like mouse hovers, prompts to “click here”, Next buttons and many other elements that are needed or helpful on a computer have no place or are completely inappropriate and unusable on a tablet or smartphone.
+Artifacts like mouse hover prompt to “click here,” Next buttons and many other elements that are needed or helpful on a computer have no place or are completely inappropriate and unusable on a tablet or smartphone.

 Consider the cliché exploratory interface that requires you to hover over items to get more information on them.
 This simply will not work on a mobile device.

 How do get away from these conventions?
 The answer is to stop “converting” and start redesigning.
 Take into account the target device’s capabilities and re-examine all and any user interface or user experience factors that could or should change.
 On-screen prompts, user interface controls and deeper interactions in your applications and websites need proper attention given to them.